Florida State House

 District map

-Current districts and party composition of the Florida House of Representatives
+Districts and party composition of the Florida House of Representatives following the 2024 elections

 Past composition of the House of Representatives